SysManSquad/sysmansquadblogdev/content/posts/2020-09-27-use-the-task-sequence-deployment-type-to-deploy-an-application-with-sensitive-information/index.md

                 </h2>

                 <p class="has-text-align-justify">
-                  [Introduced with ConfigMgr 2002](https://docs.microsoft.com/en-us/mem/configmgr/core/plan-design/changes/whats-new-in-version-2002#task-sequence-as-an-app-model-deployment-type), the "<strong>Task Sequence as an application deployment type</strong>" feature is available in pre-release.
+                  [Introduced with ConfigMgr 2002](https://docs.microsoft.com/en-us/mem/configmgr/core/plan-design/changes/whats-new-in-version-2002#task-sequence-as-an-app-model-deployment-type), the "**Task Sequence as an application deployment type**" feature is available in pre-release.
 That means it is still in active development and can contains bugs.
 Using a Task Sequence (TS) as a deployment type allows for more complex installation process that can even contains reboot.
 And as it is a Task Sequence, you can also benefit from many other feature like the use of TS variables.
 This will be the focus of this post.
                 </p>

                 <p class="has-text-align-justify">